cameronsage923/TidyData-Project/README.md

 This project aims to clean up analyze, and visually represent a dataset using tidy data principles.
 My goal was to transform raw data from the Olympics dataset into a structured format that is easy to manipulate.
 The tidy data principles that guided my work are as follows:
 - Each variable has its own column.
 - Each observation is in its own row.
-- Each type of observational unit fors a separate table.
+- Each type of observational unit forms a separate table.

 I adhered to these principles to ensure consistency, efficiency, and simplicity in my data analysis.